khanhbkqt/mcp-telegram/README.md

 ## Practical use cases

 - [x] Create a summary of the unread messages
+- [x] Analyze images and media shared in chats
+- [x] Request photos or documents from users and analyze them in real-time
 - [ ] Find contacts with upcoming birthdays and schedule a greeting
 - [ ] Find discussions on a given topic, summarize them and provide a list of links